owncloud/owncloud-test-middleware/readme.md

 ```

 **notes**
-- You will need to create a seperate matcher if you want to send data tables because cucumber will not match same step with optional datatable.
+- You will need to create a separate matcher if you want to send data tables because cucumber will not match the same step with an optional datatable.
-- Since most of the test runner state such as list of users created by the testrunner are stored in the middleware, no need to remember them in the testrunner iteself.
+- Since most of the test runner state such as the list of users created by the test runner are stored in the middleware, there is no need to remember them in the test runner itself.

 ### Config
 #### Server specific config variables